-Ultimate Guide to Finding Jobs in Tokyo
+Ultimate Guide to Full-Time Jobs in Tokyo

 When I was job hunting in Tokyo, Japan, for a non-teaching position a decade ago, it was tough.
 I had passed the N1 level of Japanese and had an N2 level of speaking.
 I had a degree and experience.
 But it was hard to find companies willing to hire someone who was not a fresh college graduate.
 Companies believed that their staff should work the same job for life; they didn't want someone who had a record of changing jobs.